teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >      <img src="workflows.png" alt="Workflows button">
 >    </p>
 >
-> 2. Then, you can select and run different workflows (if you have any workflow in your account).
+> 2. Then, you can select and run different workflows (if you have any workflows in your account).
 Here, let's click on the Run button (({% icon workflow-run %})) of the workflow we provided > to you in this tutorial.
 >
 >    <p align="center">
 >      <img src="select_workflow.png" alt="Select this workflow">